Merge Pipeline, Crate Architecture

 chatter to-json are wired today and keeps the crate boundaries

-talkbank-transform without pulling in clap.
-A future caller
+without pulling in clap.

 Crate dependency graph